BenYeung4/u-develop-it/README.md

 /

-below is the term that will be used for the database:
+below is the term that will be used for the database (also selecting the database taht we would want"USE (whatever name we entered)"):
 USE election;

 /